Abyss Odyssey - Review

 The story of Abyss Odyssey is actually quite interesting, from a conceptual perspective.
 A catastrophic earthquake has occurred somewhere in Europe during the early Industrial Revolution era.
 From the gaping chasm in the earth, monsters have come pouring out like the Night on Bald Mountain segment of Fantasia.
 As the local military forces struggle to combat the mystical creatures, your character suddenly appears to help ward them off and does a good job until a cave-in crushes her.
 The end.

 I kid.
-She is indeed crushed, but is suddenly revived at a checkpoint statue, from which she reveals her identity and the source of the problem.
-A warlock of unspeakable power is conjuring creatures at the bottom of the abyss, however he is doing so because he is eternally asleep and the monsters are creatures of his dreams.
+She is indeed crushed but is suddenly revived at a checkpoint statue, from which she reveals her identity and the source of the problem.
+A warlock of unspeakable power is conjuring creatures at the bottom of the abyss, however, he is doing so because he is eternally asleep and the monsters are creatures of his dreams.
 His subconscious is sending the creatures to the surface and, ironically enough, it is also sending the hero characters you can control to defeat them.
 The reasoning behind your character's abilities and their immortality is that they are just fabrications of the warlock's subconscious as well.

 It's a neat concept that is further embellished as you discover various journal entries of the warlock that tell of his descent into madness and eternal slumber.
 The journal entries are genuinely interesting and well-written.
 It's just a shame there still isn't much story there to dig into.
 I would gladly read a novelization of Abyss Odyssey's lore if it had the same level of quality.

 And that's pretty much it.
 Once you play through a dungeon, beat the warlock in a surprisingly easy, but weird, fight, you get a small pat on the back, and the game starts over again.
 You can keep playing over and over, going through multiple paths to the same inevitable destination, but the story won't grow or change by much.
 Perhaps it's for the best, especially if all they had was just a good premise and no other story to tell.
-It's better to not try to tell a story that isn't there than forcing a bad one upon us.
+It's better to not try to tell a story that isn't there than to force a bad one upon us.
 Still, you expect a lot more from a game called Abyss Odyssey.

 Gameplay